husky-misc/code-challenge/README.md

 ## Talk is cheap!

 That is why we would like to see some code before a conversation.
+Please Fork this repository and submit a Pull Request with your code.

-After you submit a Pull Request, our team will perform a code review and schedule a call with you.
+After you submit a Pull Request, our team will make a code review and schedule a call with you.

 ## Getting Started
 We are going to build a Credit Card Transactions API.